vda-lab/vda-lab.github.io/exercises/nosql-ex.md

     connecting to: test
     >

-You now get the MongoDB prompt in which we will work now.
+You now get the MongoDB prompt in which we will work.
 At the end, you can escape the MongoDB shell by typing exit.
+Type

+    > show dbs

+to know what databases are available.
 Connect to the database for this exercise:

     > use exercises

+The command

+    > show collections

+returns the list of collections ("tables") that are stored in the collection

 To exit the MongoDB shell and return to your linux prompt, use